jytan17/jytan17.github.io/README.md

-This is a repo to my [blog](jytan17.github.io), forked from the amazing [Minimal Mistakes repor](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/)
+This is a repo to my [blog](jytan17.github.io), forked from the amazing [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/) Jekyll theme.